IbrahimElshafey/LocalResumableFunction/_Documents/Documentation_Plan.md

 # Write docs for
-* What are resumable functions.
+* What are resumable functions?
-* Why resumable functions, What problems it solve
+* Why resumable functions?
+What problems it solve?
 * Wait Types
 * Some consideration when using it
 * Compare two implementations